 View Draft Approval Graph

-After you have entered the PI and the Organization Code to Receive Funding, you may click this button to view the Approval Flow.
-The flow content depends on the data in the eGC1 – department and dean for the PI, additional research personnel, the organization code receiving funding, and some compliance questions – as well as the rules for each organization involved with this project.
+After you have entered the PI and the Cost Center Receiving Funding, you may click this button to view the Approval Flow.
+The flow content depends on the data in the eGC1 – department and dean for the PI, additional research personnel, the Cost Center Receiving Funding, and some compliance questions – as well as the rules for each organization involved with this project.
 If you modify the eGC1 data, the Approval Graph may change.

 Route to Reviewers